Flooristics, LLC

 Wondering how to detect urine in the carpet?

 Whether it is from pets or toddlers, urine on the carpet can bring odor and discoloration to even the highest quality carpet.
-A flooring inspector that is looking to see if there is any urine present has several different ways to detect it.
+A flooring inspector who is looking to see if there is any urine present has several different ways to detect it.

 There are several ways to detect urine in a carpet.